wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 ![examine services](images/tracing_services.png)

+{% include note.html content="You can add these charts to a dashboard and customize them using [Tracing Templates](ui_dashboards.html#create-a-dashboard-from-a-tracing-template). " %}

 On the dashboard for a particular service, you can:
 * Select the time and timezone in the task bar to customize the chart time properties.
 * Use the **Jump To** pulldown to select a dashboard section: